 VARCHAR(25) |

-Unique ID for a Group of Attribute IDs.
+Unique ID for a [set-of-attributes].
 This ID will be used to reference a set of attribute IDs. |

 QUERY_TAG |